sigmaSd/nvim-types/README.md

 ```

-2. Modify your `tsconfig.json` to activate the types
+2. Activate the types in `tsconfig.json`

 ```json
   {